DataCloud-project/R_MARKET_UI/README.md

 4. Return the IP address of a resource concerned by a contract

 The R-MARKET tool uses the blockchain technology to create contracts between *workers* (resources) and *requesters* (you).
 In this context, you will have to send transactions via R-MARKET-UI and sign them using [metamask](https://metamask.io).
-Therefore, in order to use R_MARKET_UI, you will first need to install [metamask](https://metamask.io) and configure it by following the instructions below:
+Therefore, in order to use R-MARKET-UI, you will first need to install [metamask](https://metamask.io) and configure it by following the instructions below:

 ### Metamask configuration